Provisional Patent Applications & Their Legal Impact

 A provisional patent application must meet the requirements of 35 U.S.C. § 112 by including an accurate written description of both the components and the operation of the invention.
 Your application should also include any drawings that are needed to understand the invention.

-Both the specification and the drawings must be broad and meet all the patentability requirements of a utility patent.
+Both the specification and the drawings must be broad and meet all the patentability requirements of a patent.
 The description should avoid language that limits the scope of the protection too much, and while the description should be accurate, it should also be broad.
 Words that tend to limit the scope include “necessary” and “essential.”

 However, the description should also have a high level of detail that would allow somebody familiar with the art from which the patent arises to make and use the invention.
 This is because anything omitted from your provisional patent application is not considered a part of the invention.
 You want to make sure that when you start making money from your invention, your competitor cannot compete too closely or directly with your invention.

 If the specification or drawings are not complete, the provisional patent application will not be useful or it may be rejected.
 However, a provisional patent can be filed without any prior art statement, oath, or informational disclosure.
-The provisional patent application may later be connected to your non-provisional utility patent.
+The provisional patent application may later be connected to your non-provisional patent.

 With the application, you should also include a filing fee and the cover sheet provided by the USPTO, which includes the names of all inventors, their residences, the title of the invention, the name and registration of the attorney or agent (if you have one), a docket number, any federal government agency with a property interest in the application, and a correspondence address.